40 vs 9mm For Concealed Carry

 Another aspect of the whole 9mm vs 40 caliber war is the wear and tear on the gun.
 The idea goes that .40 S&W beats the heck out of pistols and beats the heck out of the shooter, which is why people that get into a .40 eventually drop it in lieu of a 9mm.

-Here we have something with a basis in reality, but also some sweeping generalizations that should be addressed if a person is to have a good understanding of it.
+Here we have something with a basis in reality, but also a crap top of sweeping generalizations that should be addressed if a person is to have a good understanding of it.

 Okay, so let's get started.